arbor-sim/arbor/doc/concepts/interconnectivity.rst

 all results of a given 'side' of the intercommunicator and broadcasting that to the other 'side' and vice-versa.
-For example, assume Arbor has three MPI tasks, sending ``a0``, ``a1``, and ``a2`` respectively and the coupled package has two sending ``b0`` and ``b1``.
-After allgather, each rank of the three ranks of Arbor will have ``[b0, b1]`` and the other two ranks will have ``[a0, a1, a2]``.
+For example, assume Arbor has three MPI tasks, sending ``a0``, ``a1``, and ``a2`` respectively and the coupled package has two tasks, sending ``b0`` and ``b1``.
+After allgather, each of the three Arbor ranks will have ``[b0, b1]`` and the two ranks of the other side will have ``[a0, a1, a2]`` each.
 We package this in the suplemental header ``arbor/communication/remote.hpp`` as ``gather_spikes``.
 This function will accept a ``std::vector<arb_spike>`` where ``arb_spike`` is a binary compatible version of Arbor's internal spike type that is to be sent from the local rank of the coupled packaged, eg ``b1`` from above.
 After the operation Arbor has received the concatenation of all such vectors and the routine will return the concatenation of all spikes produced and exported by Arbor on all ranks of the participating package.

 Please refer to our developer's documentation for more details the actual spike exchange process.
-Due to the way MPI define intercommunicators, the exchange is the same as with intracommunicators.
+Due to the way MPI defines intercommunicators, the exchange is the same as with intracommunicators.

 Control Plane and Epochs